dustincys/SCRATCH-TCR/README.md

 - `--input_exp_table`: Path to the expression table input file (required).
 - `--input_annotated_object`: Path to the annotated object input file (required).
 - `--project_name`: Name of the project for organizing results (required).
 - `-profile`: Execution profile.
 Use `docker` or `singularity`  depending on your containerization preference.
+Alternatively, you can create an HPC-aware profile for your institution.

 ### Example
 ```bash